Social Cognitive Development Lab

 Research Assistant

-Maia is a junior at Western Washington University majoring in Psychology and minoring in Spanish.
+Mai is a junior at Western Washington University majoring in Psychology and minoring in Spanish.
 They spend their free time hiking, playing guitar, reading, and hanging out with good friends.
-After graduating, Maia is planning on going to graduate school to study clinical mental health or school counseling.
-When they were little, Maia wanted to be an astronaut and their favorite book was "The Giving Tree".
+After graduating, Mai is planning on going to graduate school to study clinical mental health or school counseling.
+When they were little, Mai wanted to be an astronaut and their favorite book was "The Giving Tree".

 Emma Little